 © IN2P3 ©

-In the field of radioactivity, electrons plays an active role in three phenomenon, the most important beeing the first :
+In the field of radioactivity, electrons play an active role in three phenomena, the most important beeing the first :

 – Beta radioactivity, the emission of an electron by the nucleus ;